Learn the three mechanisms of mindfulness that can enhance your meditation practice

 Key 2.
 Have an attitude of acceptance

 Many, if not all, of our struggles are because of our thoughts about a situation.
-If we realised that things simply are and that it is our judgements that makes them good or bad, as Shakespeare told us in Hamlet, we would find we grumbled less.
+If we realised that things simply are and that it is judgement that makes them good or bad, as Shakespeare told us in Hamlet, we would find we grumbled less.

 When we live mindfully, we set our intention to experience the present moment just as it is in an allowing and non-judging way.
 We release expectations and bring to each moment an openness and curiosity to whatever arises, in this way we have space for whatever we experience.